 - Task focused results

 The underlying theme of these characteristics is that ego is left behind.
-For teams to truly succeed and embrace these principals everyone needs to be orientated towards team success rather than individual success.
+For teams to truly succeed and embrace these principles everyone needs to be orientated towards team success rather than individual success.

 Trust and openness allow the free exchange of ideas and quick strategy formulation.
 Teams where weaknesses and strengths are shared without judgement perform better.
 This is because it allows an honest appraisal of the team’s skills and how best to use them to build the tallest spaghetti tower.